-CAUTION: DO NOT use starting fluid on engines equipped with air intake heaters or glow plugs.
+CAUTION: DO NOT use starting fluid on engines equipped with glow plugs or air intake heaters.
 Ether injector starting fluid is highly flammable and may explode, causing serious injury.

 DO NOT use starting fluid near fire, sparks, or flames.
 DO NOT incinerate or puncture a starting fluid container.